Wo Hing Society Hall

 In 1983, the Lahaina Restoration Foundation worked with the Wo Hing Society to restore the building to its former appearance.
 After restoration and construction in 1984, the museum was opened to the public.
-It currently operates under the name Wo Hing Museum and is one of only two existing Chinese Society Halls on Maui.
+It operated under the name Wo Hing Museum and was one of only two existing Chinese Society Halls on Maui.
 It was placed on the Hawaii State Register of Historic Places on July 30, 1982, and, as Wo Hing Society Building, was placed on the National Register of Historic Places on November 15, 1982.

+In August 2023, Wo Hing Society Hall was destroyed by the 2023 Hawaii wildfires.

 History

 In 1852, many Chinese were brought to work on Hawaii's sugarcane plantations, mainly single men.
 When their contracts expired, some stayed behind and took up other trades.
 Due to the influx and distance from mainland China, Chinese Tong societies sprouted up to provide Chinese religious and political help, in addition to mutual aid, friendship, and funerary benefits upon death.

 Sometime around 1909, the Chinese in Lahaina formed the Wo Hing Society, an offshoot of the Chee Kung Tong.
 Using private donations and funds, in 1912, the Wo Hing Society Hall was erected.

 By the 1940s, many of the Chinese in Lahaina pursued new business opportunities in Honolulu.
 This led to the property being left derelict and prey to termites and rot.
 In 1983, the Lahaina Restoration Foundation approached the Wo Hing Society and entered into a long-term agreement to help restore the building and open it to the public.
-Restoration was completed in 1984, and is open to the public.
-It is considered to be one of the finest surviving Chinese Tong Society Halls in the State of Hawaii.
+Restoration was completed in 1984, and was open to the public.
+It was considered to be one of the finest surviving Chinese Tong Society Halls in the State of Hawaii.